olidacombe/litm/README.md

 vagrant up
 ```

-Answer the 2 prompts to specify which interfaces to bridge (to be packet-traced later).  __Wait for the VM to reboot into a GUI before logging in__.
+Answer the 2 prompts to specify which interfaces to bridge (to be packet-traced later).  __Wait for the VM to start GUI before logging in__.
 Login and password are both `vagrant`.